theimgclist/100DaysOfMLCode/Day17/README.md

 **Day 17 - 23rd July, 2018:** Read about Face Processing
 * Read about how face detection, recognition and other face processing tasks work
 * Face image consists of several processing components
-* Shape of the face, reflectance and illuminance are three major components
+* Shape of the face, Albedo and reflectance are three major components
 * Albedo map captures variations in skin pigmentation which is affected by blood flow beneath the skin
 * On a high level, the facial features are extracted and mapped to some latent space
 * Reflectance is the amount of incident energy that gets reflected from the surface